wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.2.3 =
+*	Extra format check done at the start of each row.

 = 1.2.2 =
 *	Thanks to twmoore3rd we have created a system to detect email collisions, username collision are not detected because plugin update metadata in this case